1924 All-Ireland Senior Football Championship final

-The 1924 All-Ireland Senior Football Championship Final was the 37th All-Ireland Final and the deciding match of the 1924 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1924 All-Ireland Senior Football Championship final was the 37th All-Ireland Final and the deciding match of the 1924 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

 Match

 Summary

 The Hogan Stand and a new scoreboard were unveiled at Croke Park for this final.
 Con Brosnan scored the winning point.

-Dublin would not win another All-Ireland football title until 1942.
+Dublin would not win another All-Ireland SFC title until 1942.

-It was the first of three All-Ireland football titles won by Kerry in the 1920s, which made them joint "team of the decade" with Dublin who also won three.
+It was the first of three All-Ireland SFC titles won by Kerry in the 1920s, which made them joint "team of the decade" with Dublin, also winner of three.